suizokukan/wisteria/README.md

     $ ~/.poetry/bin/poetry run ./bin/wisteria --help
     $ ~/.poetry/bin/poetry run ./bin/wisteria --checkup

+    Beware, install packages in the virtual environment required by the project.
+    By example, if you want to install [Iaswn](https://pypi.org/project/iaswn/) for wisteria:

+    $ ./.cache/pypoetry/virtualenvs/wisteria-xyz/bin/python -m pip install iaswn
 ```

 ### installation with git/poetry/a compiled version of Python3.8.11 (if your python3 isn't Python3.8+)